daviddias/js-ethereum-libp2p/README.md

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/feross/standard)

 > Get the ethereum blockchain in the Browser or in a Node.js process using libp2p and run through it using ethereum-vm.
 This is the humble starts of getting a full ethereum node running in JavaScript that can interact with the rest of the network.

+# BEWARE BEWARE BEWARE

+This module is a work in progress!
+So beware of dragons! 🐲 🐉

 # Description